Introduction to St.Alban’s Wickersley’s Church Building

 The Memorial above the pulpit records the long ministry of John Foster who was Rector here for 59 years from 1804-1863.

 The Chancel was extended in 1886 during the ministry of the Rev. Frederick Freeman.
 He was a wealthy high Churchman who was determined to do all he could to strengthen the worship of this Church.
 Not only did he build the Chancel but he was responsible for the installing of all the stained-glass windows, and he established the Choir.
+The vestry was probably added at about the same time.
 There are many memorials to the Rev. and Mrs Freeman in the Church.
-The Organ is an electronic instrument, installed in the early years of the 21st century.
-The Church has a mixed Choir which sings in the Chancel, and a Young People’s Music Group, called Domino.
+The current organ is an electronic instrument, installed in the early years of the 21st century.
+The Church has a mixed Choir which sings in the Chancel.

 The Stone Reredos behind the Altar, local tradition claims, was brought by the Rev. Frederick Freeman from Oberammergau in the 1880’s.
 The tomb of Dr Holt Yates, a remarkable Victorian philanthropist and enthusiast, lies in the Chancel – partly obscured by the carpet and Choirstalls.
 He was responsible for building the Christian Institute on Morthen Road, and he is one of the most interesting and colourful figures from nineteenth century Wickersley.